bonales-j/core/release-notes/8.0/install-macos.md

 # .NET 8 installation instructions for macOS

 The following instructions demonstrate installing .NET 8 on macOS.
-These instructions augment the more general [.NET install instructions](install.md), including installing with `.tar.gz` files, that work on multiple operating systems.
+These instructions augment the more general [.NET install instructions][def], including installing with `.tar.gz` files, that work on multiple operating systems.

 ## Distributions

 The following distributions are available for Linux:

-- .NET SDK: includes tools for building and testing applications, and includes the runtime distributions that follow.
+- .NET SDK: includes tools for building and testing applications, and includes the runtime distribut ions that follow.
 - .NET Runtime: includes the .NET runtime and libraries, enabling running console applications.
 - ASP.NET Core Runtime: includes the .NET and ASP.NET Core runtimes, enabling running console, and web applications.